Alec Eason: Football

 Eason was a talented and hard-working player, nicknamed "Bunny" because of his speed.
 His accuracy with both kicking (particularly stab-kicking) and handpassing were highly regarded, as was his ability to win the ball from either his or his opponents' ruck tap-outs, and he was considered one of the finest rovers in Victoria in the early 1920s.
 He had two fingers on his right hand missing, but this did not greatly affect his skill.
 A highly regarded rover, Eason played most of his football for the Geelong Football Club, playing a total of 150 games for the club between 1909 and 1921.
 His time at Geelong was broken up by World War I: upon Geelong's withdrawal from the league in 1916, he crossed to Richmond and played twelve games there, before enlisting and serving in the war for the next two years.
 He returned to play for Geelong from 1919 until 1921, earning selection for Victoria in interstate football during that time.

 In 1922, Eason crossed to Footscray in the VFA without a clearance, and played there until 1924, continuing to earn high acclaim and winning two premierships; he received £12 per week at Footscray, with the Sporting Globe reporting that he was the highest paid footballer at that time.
 In 1925, when Footscray joined the VFL, Eason was unable to remain with the club due to his suspension from the VFL for leaving Geelong without a clearance, and he crossed to Brighton for the final year of his senior career.

-He later coached Footscray in the VFL for the 1929 season and Prahran in the latter part of the 1933 season.
+He later coached Footscray in the VFL for the 1929 season, Ballarat Imperial in 1932 and Prahran in the latter part of the 1933 season.
 He became an administrator at Footscray, serving as chairman of selectors.
 He was well-regarded for his on-field and off-field wit, and wrote columns for the Sporting Globe.